sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ## Operators

-**scryptTS** is a subset of typescript, not all typescript operators can be used directly.
+**scryptTS** is a subset of typescript.
+Only the following typescript operators can be used directly.

-All operators that can be used directly are listed below:

 | Operator | Description | Example |